“Can you give me some guidance on how to become a male escort?”

 If you’re a straight guy, being a sex worker for women might seem like the perfect job.
 If you enjoy sex, have lots of female friends, and people tell you you’re a good listener, you may feel it’s your calling.
 Why not get laid and make bank too?

-Unfortunately, it’s a little more complicated than that.
-But because I’m not a guy, I’m also not exactly the right person to answer this question.
-So I’ve invited experienced sex worker Cameron Hart to explain what being a male escort for women is really about.
+Because I’m not a guy, I’m not the right person to answer this question.
+So I’ve invited experienced sex worker Cameron Hart to explain what being a straight male escort for women is really about.

 Introducing Cameron Hart